 - Write 750 words a day, whether musings, character profiles, or back story.

 - Edit three pages a day of the dissertation.

-Walk forty minutes a day.
+- Walk at least forty minutes a day.

-Use the standing desk at least three hours a day.
+- Use the standing desk at least three hours a day.

-Keep up with medical appointments.
+- Keep current with medical appointments.

 - Meditate daily.